 - It’s a time-saver because the work is already done for you

-- This can be used as an elective
+- You can use this as an elective course for credits

 - Your student can do this independently because it is laid out in a format this is easy to follow